sqlxpert/lights-off-aws/README.md

 ### Security Design Goals

-- Least-privilege roles for the AWS Lambda functions that find resources and "do" scheduled operations.
-The "do" fdnction is authorized to perform a small set of operations, and at that, only when a resource has the correct tag key.
+- Least-privilege roles for the AWS Lambda functions that find resources and "Do" scheduled operations.
+The "Do" function is authorized to perform a small set of operations, and at that, only when a resource has the correct tag key.
 (The AWS Backup service creates backups, using a role that you specify.)

 - A least-privilege queue policy.
-The operation queue can only consume messages from the "find" function and produce messages for the "do" function (or a dead-letter queue, if an operation fails).
+The operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or a dead-letter queue, if an operation fails).
 Encryption in transit is required.